miso-lims/miso-lims/docs/user_manual/site_configuration.md

 * All item names
 * Sample alias
 * Library alias
+* Library aliquot alias
 * Project short name

-It may also be possible to auto-generate aliases for your samples and/or libraries.
+It may also be possible to auto-generate aliases for your samples, libraries, and/or library aliquots.

 Both validation and alias generation must be configured by your MISO administrators.